dylanmeca/MecaU/docs/index.md

 [![Python](https://img.shields.io/badge/language-Python%20-yellow.svg)](https://www.python.org)
 ![mecau](https://github.com/dylanmeca/MecaU/raw/main/presentation.png)

-MecaU is a security program designed to scan files for malware.
-It uses a database of known virus hashes and will compare the hash of each file on the system against the database to determine if it is infected.
-If an infected file is detected, the user has the choice to remove the malware or not.
-The program uses the OS Python library to walk through the files on the system and the hashlib library to calculate the hash of each file.
-The requests library is used to download the hash database from a server.
-MecaU is an effective tool to keep the system safe and protected against malware.
+MecaU is a program designed to scan and detect the presence of malware in a directory specified by the user through the command line.
+The program uses a hash database of suspicious files that is downloaded from an external server, and also compiles and uses Yara rules to look for patterns of malicious behavior in files.
+If malware is detected in a file, the program offers the user the option to remove it from the system.
+MecaU is a useful tool for those who want to make sure their system is free from threats and to maintain their privacy and security online.

 More information in the [Mecau Repository](https://github.com/dylanmeca/MecaU).